MaxOhn/rosu-pp-py/README.md

 ```
 2) Next, you need to create `ScoreParams`.
 It has the following fields:
 ```
+mode: Optional[GameMode],
+    specify for scores on convert maps, default to the map's native mode
 mods: Optional[int],
     bit value for mods, defaults to 0 (NM) see https://github.com/ppy/osu-api/wiki#mods
 acc: Optional[float],